 Demystifying RPA for the SA audience

 UiPath, a Bucharest-founded business now based in New York, is a leading robotic process automation (RPA) vendor with a global footprint.
 The client wished to drive expansion in South Africa with a new head of sales who was appointed in January 2019.
-They approached Red Ribbon Communications to launch UiPath in South Africa and increase brand awareness of the company to boost sales.
+They approached Red Ribbon Communications to launch UiPath in South Africa and increase brand awareness of the company to boost sales via media relations.

 With the RPA industry still in its relative infancy, the challenge facing UiPath was to build awareness and understanding by ‘demystifying’ the technology in order to reach a wider African audience.

-In addition, South Africa’s unemployment rate currently sits at 29%, raising concerns among people that the introduction of RPA could result in further job losses.
-However, education around RPA could combat this misapprehension.
+In addition, South Africa’s unemployment rate currently sits at 29%, raising concerns among ordinary people that the introduction of RPA could result in further job losses.
+Education around RPA could combat this misapprehension.

 UiPath launched in South Africa during a period of explosive growth for the company both globally and in the EMEA.
 However, it was much less well-known in South Africa.
 The company has only recently established a physical presence in the region – and so it wanted to reinforce the brand in South Africa and take a more strategic approach to media engagements.

 As its South African PR agency, our primary objective was therefore to build brand recognition of UiPath and help to drive adoption of RPA in the region.
-Red Ribbon also needed to educate the market on the benefits of RPA and address the negativity around potential job losses.
+Red Ribbon also needed to educate the market on the benefits of RPA and address the negative perception around potential job losses.

 Our approached centred on applying storytelling to all our PR activities, thereby making RPA as relatable as possible.

 This was achieved through three key pillars: education around freeing up human capital to become creative problem-solvers, showcasing the solutions being developed and inspiring journalists, influencers and potential customers by presenting an engaging vision of the future.